Swathi971/Lab-Notes/DevOps/Jenkins/PipelineScripting.md

 ---
 #### Java Maven Project – Jenkins Pipeline Setup Guide
+##### Pipeline Overview
+I am using Maven and Java in my Jenkins pipeline.
+I write the Jenkinsfile in VS Code, push the code to GitHub, and then use Build Now in Jenkins to execute the pipeline.
 <img src=".github/images/img_22.png" alt="pipelinescripting" width="40%"/>

 ##### Step 1: Jenkinsfile in GitHub